Ice sheet-sea level-solid earth interactions

-Welcome !I am a professor in the Earth and Planetary Sciences Department at McGill University and a Canada Research Chair in the Geodynamics of Ice Sheet - Sea Level Interactions.
-I did my PhD at Harvard University in Earth and Planetary Sciences, and post doctoral work at the Courant Institute of Mathematical Science at NYU.
-I work at the intersection between solid Earth geophysics and climate science.
-My research centers around the interactions between ice sheets, sea level and the solid Earth, and the response of these systems to past, present and future climate changes.
-I am also a member of the McGill Space Institute.
+Welcome !I am an associate professor in the Earth and Planetary Sciences Department at McGill University, a member of the Trottier Space Institute and a Canada Research Chair in Ice Sheet - Sea Level Interactions.
+My research group and I work at the intersection between solid Earth geophysics and climate science.
+Our research aims to understand the interactions between ice sheets, sea level and the solid Earth, and the response of these systems to past, present and future climate changes.

 |